waleediqbal411/waleediqbal411.github.io/_pages/about.md

 Since September 2023, I am endorsed and recognised as UK Global Talent (Exceptional Promise) in Research and Academic Category by Royal Academy of Engineering UK and granted Global Talent Visa by The Government of United Kingdom.

 # News
+## June 2025
+* I am promoted to Assistant Professor in Data Science at [Northeastern University](https://www.northeastern.edu) and will remain based in their [London Campus](https://www.nulondon.ac.uk).

 ## January 2025
 * I have joined [Northeastern University](https://www.northeastern.edu) as Lecturer in Data Science and based in their [London Campus](https://www.nulondon.ac.uk).